What is Tinnitus?

 As with hearing loss, there is no cure for tinnitus.
 However, in some cases, treating related conditions (such as lowering one’s blood pressure or ceasing ototoxic medication) could reduce or even eliminate tinnitus.

 Because tinnitus and hearing loss so commonly appear in conjunction, hearing aid manufacturers have created devices that provide relief for people who suffer from tinnitus.
 Hearing aids often offer a tinnitus therapy or masking function, which helps mitigate the sounds of tinnitus with a static sound.
 Coupled with increased access to amplified sounds, hearing aids with tinnitus treatment make it easier for people to lead normal lives.
+Visit us in Lakewood, CO to learn more about tinnitus treatment.

 If left untreated, tinnitus could lead to a number of issues.
 During the day, issues with memory and concentration could interfere with productivity.
 Difficulties with speech recognition may interfere with conversations, with may lead to decline in one’s social life.
 These consequences are similar among those who do not seek treatment for hearing loss.